shadyrudy/ansible-mongodb/readme.md

 [dbservers]
 10.1.1.1 ansible_python_interpreter=/usr/bin/python3
 ```
+### Replica Set with an Arbiter
+One of the playbooks intilizes a replica set with an Arbtier.
+Currently, the template looks for a specific name pattern, namely 'arb'.
+Hosts matching this name will be set up as an arbiter.
 ## ansible.conf
 Ensure that your ansible.conf has the at least the following items:
 1. A default inventory file location